teamaster23/concuFix/results/wronglock2/details.md

 最终得到的策略:
 {
   "target_variable": "s",
-  "optimal_strategy": "CAS",
+  "optimal_strategy": "synchronized",
-  "reason": "The variable 's' is a shared static reference being updated in a compound operation (read-modify-write) across threads.
-CAS via AtomicReference is optimal because it allows atomic updates to the reference while avoiding heavyweight synchronization.
-Volatile is insufficient as it cannot ensure atomicity for compound operations.
-While 's' is public, refactoring it to AtomicReference<Struct> would only require internal code changes (e.g., using get() and set()) without altering external API contracts, making it a feasible non-breaking change.
-Synchronized is a fallback but would introduce unnecessary contention overhead compared to lock-free CAS."
+  "reason": "The variable 's' is a public static reference to a mutable Struct object, and its updates involve compound read-modify-write operations (e.g., s.getNumber() * 2 and s.getCount() + 1).
+CAS-based atomic classes cannot be applied here because 's' is public, and changing its type to AtomicReference would break existing API usage. 'volatile' is insufficient because it ensures visibility but not atomicity for compound operations. 'synchronized' is required to serialize access during the critical section where 's' is updated, ensuring thread-safe modifications.
+A class-level lock (e.g., Main.class) should be used to protect static field 's' as per the decision framework's Scenario C."
 }
 ++++++++++++++++